 What makes it different:

-- More deck space to move around
+- More deck space to spread out and move around

 - Larger groups (20-40 people)